Seattle-Tacoma International Airport and Mount Rainier

 Flights, cruises, city breaks and fly drives

 British Airways and Virgin Atlantic offer year round daily non stop direct flights from London to Seattle.
 These flights are daytime outbound and the return journey is overnight in under ten hours.
-Norwegian offers four flights a week direct non stop from London Gatwick to Seattle and Thomas Cook Airlines will introduce two flights a week between Manchester and Seattle in May 2018.
-Aer Lingus is introducing direct non stop flights from Dublin to Seattle in May 2018.
+Norwegian offers four flights a week direct non stop from London Gatwick to Seattle and Thomas Cook Airlines introduced two flights a week between Manchester and Seattle in May 2018.
+Aer Lingus also launched a direct non stop flights from Dublin to Seattle in May 2018.
 Icelandair offers flights from London, Birmingham, Manchester, Glasgow and Aberdeen to Seattle, changing at Reykjavik.
 Virgin Atlantic operates one of the shortest London to Hawaii routes via Seattle, with opportunities for stopovers.

 Sea-Tac Airport lies fifteen miles south of downtown Seattle.
 Ground transportation links are excellent with the Link light rail taking 30 minutes into downtown Seattle from its convenient airport station.
 There is also an array of taxis, limos, and a full range of car hire companies available.